PSSGAMER/SuperSexySteam/README.md

 # SuperSexySteam 🎮

 A modern, powerful GUI application for managing Steam games with GreenLuma integration.
-SuperSexySteam provides a sleek PySide6 interface for installing, managing, and playing Steam games with comprehensive depot management capabilities.

 ## Disable Antivirus and Add exclusion for %Appdata%/Roaming/SuperSexySteam before installation